-Relationships and Health Education will not be formally taught as a separate subject in the Early Years or Key Stage 1 curriculums.
+Relationships, Sex Education and Health Education will not be formally taught as a separate subject in the Early Years or Key Stage 1 curriculums.
+RSHE is taught through the SCARF framework.

-Our PSHE (SCARF) lessons will be the key vehicles for the teaching of Relationships Education and for the development of an understanding of fairness and moral responsibility within the context of citizenship.
-Relationships and Health Education can also be found within the statutory Science curriculum: Statutory Programme of Study: Science (NC, update May 2015)
+Our PSHE (SCARF) lessons will be the key vehicles for the teaching of Relationships Education and for the development of an understanding of fairness and moral responsibility.
+Relationships, Sex Education and Health Education can also be found within the statutory Science curriculum: Statutory Programme of Study: Science (NC, update May 2015)